oemof/oemof-solph/doc/installation_and_setup.rst

   oemof_examples simple_least_costs

-If you want to run solph examples you need to have the CBC solver installed, see the ":ref:`solver_label`" section.
+If you want to run solph examples you need to have the CBC solver installed, see the ":ref:`linux_solver_label`" or ":ref:`windows_solver_label`" section.
 To get more information about the solph examples see the ":ref:`solph_examples_label`" section.